 If you’re living with neck pain, you’re among millions of Americans dealing with it to some degree.
-It’s time to talk to the pain management experts at South Lake Pain Institute in Clermont and Orlando, Florida.
+It’s time to talk to the pain management experts at South Lake Pain Institute in Clermont, Florida.
 The team takes a holistic approach to pain management, offering customized treatments and care to relieve your pain and restore your overall well-being.
 Call or schedule an appointment online today to take the first step toward pain-free living.

 Neck pain is typically due to irritation and inflammation that either affects the muscles and soft tissue of your neck or compresses one of the many nerves that travel through your cervical spine, which runs between your brain and the rest of your body.
 However, there are a wide variety of injuries and conditions that trigger your body’s inflammatory response.